Chicken Instant Pot Recipes Recipes

 Why is my cooked chicken tough?

-The rubbery, tough, and dry texture is a result of overcooking the poultry.
-Usually, chicken is cooked quickly at high temperatures, and since the meat on a whole bird doesn’t have the same thickness, some parts may become easier overcooked.
+Since chicken is cooked quickly at high temperatures, and since the meat on a whole bird doesn’t have the same thickness, some parts may become easier overcooked.
 Unfortunately, this is harder to control when cooking it in the instant pot.

-More delicious chicken recipes to try:
+More delicious instant pot chicken recipes to try:

 • If you are cooking a frozen chicken and need to remove the giblets, just run that area under warm-hot water for 5-10 minutes, so you can remove and discard them.

 • Also, make sure to use a relevant poultry size, so it fits the IP.
 If the chicken is larger than your pressure cooker, then it won’t work.
-You could either follow the Oven Baked Recipe or use a larger sized 8 QT Pressure Cooker

 • Keep the carcass and make the best homemade stock